New Zealand National Party

+Christopher Luxon has served as the leader of the National Party since 30 November 2021.
+He led the party to victory in the 2023 general election, winning 38 percent of the party vote and a plurality with 48 seats.
+Subsequently, since November 2023, Luxon heads a National-led coalition government with the ACT Party and New Zealand First.

 History

 Formation

 The National Party was formed in May 1936, but its roots go considerably further back.
 The party came about as the result of a merger between the United Party (known as the Liberal Party until 1927, except for a short period between 1925 and 1927 when it used the name "National Party") and the Reform Party.
 The United Party gained its main support from the cities, and drew upon businesses for money and upon middle class electors for votes, while the Reform Party had a rural base and received substantial support from farmers, who then formed a substantial proportion of the population.